 The workday doesn’t look much like it did fifty, twenty, or even ten years ago.
-For many of us, the 40-hour workweek seems like more of a vague suggestion than a hard guideline.
+For many of us, the 40-hour workweek seems like more of a vague suggestion than a hard guideline, add that to the task of managing a busy life.
 The rise of company-issued smartphones means some offices expect their employees to pretty much always be on call, even if they aren’t willing to pay them accordingly for answering an email from their supervisor at 10 p.m.

 When we get stressed out, think of the top three things that we have to do that day.
 Maybe it’s finishing a project at work or attending our daughter’s ballet recital.
 Once we’ve done those things, we need to give ourselves a break.
 It’s nice if we can go beyond the most critical needs, but as long as we do what must be done, we’re doing OK.
 Some days, just staying afloat is enough.
 We tend to think we have to be everything to everyone 100 percent of the time, but no one can live like that.
 It’s a sure route to burnout.

 The triage model also means dropping things that aren’t essential, or least re-evaluating how they fit into our life.
 If we’re trying to manage a full-time job with school, maybe we need to change the way we go to school.
 Many students find getting an online continuing education at a place like Linfield College is more manageable than driving to a campus and sitting in a classroom a few hours a week.

 Deep breathing exercises help some people calm down.
 Others need to head to a liquor store like Joe Canal’s, and ask for the best bottle of red wine on the shelf.
 Alcohol is a depressant, which means it slows your body down, and that’s quite helpful for some people as long as they don’t wake up the next morning with a hangover.
 Hangovers are pretty stressful in themselves.
 Of course, drink responsibly.